 WNYLRC is committed to supporting its member libraries and librarians during this difficult time.
 Due to concerns around the spread of the coronavirus, the Western New York Library Resources Council is cancelling all in-person professional development events and meetings through April 30, 2020 and hope to reschedule at a later date.
-WNYLRC staff will be working remotely beginning on Wednesday, March 18th through April 3.
+WNYLRC staff will be working remotely beginning on Wednesday, March 18th through April 17.
 All staff are reachable via email and phone as usual.
 We do not expect any disruption to WNYLRC services.
 Meetings can effectively be done via Zoom.
-We will re-evaluate this temporary closure the last week of March to determine if it needs to be extended.
 Thank you for your patience and understanding during this unprecedented situation.

 Staying connected is important during this unprecedented time.
 WNYLRC seeks to stay engaged our members by offering the library community an opportunity to chat, discuss, and check-in with colleagues around the region.
 Please join us for our weekly online Zoom meeting beginning this Friday, March 20.
 Call in to say hi, ask questions, provide updates, and talk to your fellow library people.

 Fridays at 11:30 am https://zoom.us/j/196302446

 For those joining by phone: Dial: 1-929-205-6099